 An addiction treatment facility that is accredited by a reputable body has gone through a lengthy process to prove that their facility maintains a certain standard of excellence.
 Their programs and practices have been objectively evaluated by a third-party and determined satisfactory.
 The two most prominent accrediting bodies in the field of addiction treatment are CARF (the Commission on Accreditation of Rehabilitation Facilities) and The Joint Commission.
 All Pyramid Healthcare facilities are CARF accredited.

 We provide a continuum of treatment programs and services, including treatment options mentioned in this blog post.
-For more information on our adult and teen treatment programs, visit our services page.
+Learn more about our adult and teen treatment programs.

 Written by Rebecca Jones, Marketing Specialist